yannikmaassen/BusinessBERT2/README.md

 # BusinessBERT2

 This repository contains the code used for the pretraining of BusinessBERT2.
 It is a domain-adapted BERT-style encoder for business communication.
+There are two feature branches that hold two architectures that can be used for replication.

+1. feature/v1-MLM-NSP-IC

+This branch contains the code for the so-called "BusinessBERT 2.0-v1" approach.
+It implements the MLM, NSP and IC objective.

+2. feature/v2-MLM-IC

+This branch contains the code for the so-called "BusinessBERT 2.0-v2" approach.
+It implements the MLM and IC objective and omits the NSP objective.

 ## Quick start (local)
 ```bash